kxidi/kxidi/README.md

 - 💞️ I’m looking to collaborate on ...dota2
 - 📫 How to reach me ...dont know
 - 😄 Pronouns: ...man
-- ⚡ Fun fact: ...ihatemyself
+- ⚡ Fun fact: ...nothing

 <!---
 kxidi/kxidi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.